Chapter 23, Part C: At the Crosswinds (cont.)

 “Wards, my lady,” Knight consoled her.
 “They are of an old magic.”

 “It will hurt you should you touch them.”
-The elven prince kicked a pebble the block’s way, testing what he observed.
+The elven prince spoke kindly.
+Then he kicked a pebble the block’s way, to show her.

-The group watched as the stone ricocheted off into a nearby tree.
+The stone ricocheted off into a nearby tree.

-Elisa bit her lip in frustration.
-Her eyes kept searching through the glass-like surface.
-She studied her brother’s sleeping face in desperation, looking for some sign as to how he fared.
+Elisa bit her lip.
+Her eyes kept searching through the glass-like surface to peer through and study her brother.
+Desperately, she studied his sleeping face, looking for some sign as to how he fared.

 For many years, she had longed to see him and the others.
 He was the one she had worried over the most, for he was the least sensible of them all.
 He was always wandering off into bushes with a book in hand, oblivious to the dangers around him.
 If it were not for the companions that her other brothers had saddled him with, he would likely have died long ago.

-It took only one word from Knight to shake Hahn and Raven loose from their queen.
-They ran ran towards the beach and the sound of the buzzing fairies.
+It took only one word from Knight and Hahn and Raven ran towards the sound of the fairies buzzing towards the beach.

 The youngest of the three wise mystics scampered after them, much to his sisters’ horror.